sap-tutorials/abap-core-development/tutorials/abap-dev-adt-mcp-server-tools/abap-dev-adt-mcp-server-tools.md

 ## About the ADT MCP Server 💎

-The **ADT MCP Server** is a local HTTP server that runs inside the ADT for Visual Studio Code extension.
-It implements the **Model Context Protocol (MCP)**, an open standard that allows AI assistants (like [GitHub Copilot](https://github.com/features/copilot))) to call tools in a structured, authenticated way.
+The **ADT MCP Server** is a local HTTP server that runs inside and is part of the **ABAP Development Tools for Visual Studio Code** extension.
+It implements the Model Context Protocol (MCP) to call tools in a structured, authenticated way.

 When enabled, the ADT MCP server exposes a set of ABAP development tools to any MCP-compatible AI assistant.
 In this workshop, the exercises use **GitHub Copilot** (see [Quickstart for GitHub Copilot](https://docs.github.com/en/copilot/get-started/quickstart)) as the client.
 Any coding agent that supports Visual Studio Code's virtual workspace filesystem is compatible — GitHub Copilot is confirmed; others are also supported.